microsoft/sqldev/pages/nodejs/windows/nodejs-windows-2.md

 > In this section you will create two simple Node.js apps.
 One of them will perform basic Insert, Update, Delete, and Select, while the second one will make use of Sequelize, one of the most popular Node.js Object-relational mappers, to execute the same operations.

-## Create a Node.js app that connects to SQL Server and executes queries
+## Step 2.1 Create a Node.js app that connects to SQL Server and executes queries

 Create a new project directory and initialize Node dependencies.